oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 current operand, or recognize exponents)

 ### mathsEvaluator
-The `mathsEvaluator` is a master piece inside the calculator, as it processes the computation of the expressions and returns the result.
+The `mathsEvaluator` is a central piece inside the calculator, as it processes the computation of the expressions and returns the result.
 Internally it relies on the third-party parser and the number representation engine presented above.

-Basically, this module is mixin in the parser and the number representation engine, ensuring the link between them is made seamlessly and the data are represented using a compatible format.
+Basically, this module is mixing in the parser and the number representation engine, ensuring the link between them is made seamlessly and the data are represented using a compatible format.
 Also, as not all required functions are brought by the parser or the number representation engine, this module is also